';

 Did you know?
 The Broughton Log Flume was the last operating log flume in the country?
 Portions of the original nine-mile flume can be viewed from Highway 14 in east Skamania County in the heart of the Columbia River Gorge.

-#1 | From your home for the night, head off to Walking Man Brewing for dinner and experience a pub that has been rated amongst the best in Washington state and the country.
-A pioneer in the Columbia River Gorge, Walking Man Brewing has been crafting award-winning beer since 2000.
-Their 17-barrel system produces about 1200 barrels per year and is distributed throughout much of the western corridor of Washington and Oregon.
+#1 |From your home for the night, head off to Walking Man Brewing to experience the first micro-brewery in the Columbia River Gorge.
+Their brewpub has been rated amongst the best in Washington State and their brews have garnered many awards including a World Beer Cup Gold Medal for their flagship, Walking Man IPA.
+As a pioneer of independent craft beer of the region, Walking Man began brewing in 1999 and opened the pub in 2000.
+They have maintained a commitment to traditional brewing practices; each batch is lovingly stirred by hand, utilizing open-top fermentation to preserve the integrity of the craft.
 Enjoy their spectacular dog-friendly beer garden or cozy up inside with a pint.
-Loyal fans, beer enthusiasts, Columbia Gorge travelers and friends gather to enjoy the beauty of the region, the delicious brews, pub food and artisan pizza.
+Loyal fans, beer enthusiasts, Columbia Gorge travelers and friends gather here to enjoy the beauty of the region, delicious brews, pub fare and artisan pizza.

 #2 | Wake up to the sun rising over the Columbia River and find yourself in paradise, Washington style.
-The day is perfect for Columbia River Gorge wine tasting so fuel up with a hearty breakfast at Big T’s Grill.
+The day is perfect for Columbia River Gorge wine tasting so fuel up with a hearty breakfast at Big River Grill.
 Walk the two blocks to the bright orange house and sit out on the deck, enjoying the river view again while planning the day’s activities.

 #3 | Begin and end your wine tasting sojourn in Skamania County, east of Stevenson.
 First stop is AniChe Cellars in Underwood, just 20 minutes down State Route 14.
 AniChe Cellars is a small family winery located in the beautiful Columbia River Gorge.
 The all-female winemaking team creates wines honoring the European tradition of blends, with a Washington State sense of terroir and style.
 The winery offers expansive views of the Columbia River Gorge and incredible wine, each named after a literary character.
 Flights feature food pairings to complement their balanced and food-friendly wines.
 Dogs and kids are welcome.

 #4 | Drive back down Cook-Underwood Road to State Route 14 and continue east, traveling over the White Salmon River to Bingen and White Salmon.
-Pick up lunch to go at North Shore Café in White Salmon and head to the Chamberlain Lake Rest Stop just past Lyle for a picnic lunch with views that never end.
+Pick up lunch to go at Nativ Cafe in White Salmon and head to the Chamberlain Lake Rest Stop just past Lyle for a picnic lunch with views that never end.
 Open up one of the bottles you purchased at AniChe to enhance your lunch made of locally sourced products.
 (Remember to thank your designated driver who is keeping everyone safe on this outing.)

 #5 | Just a few miles further east on State Route 14, you will approach the small town of Lyle.
 Turn left and head up Old Highway 8 to Domaine Pouillon, a winery rooted in the winemaking traditions of the Rhone Valley.
 They produce wines driven by climate, cuisine, and a passion for all things French.
 You are invited to sample their award-winning wines, stroll through the Demeter-certified vineyard and play a round of disc golf.
 Treat yourself to an old-world winery experience with Alexis and Julia.